hicksy/martinhicks.dev/src/articles/remove-traiing-slash-cloudfront-s3-11ty.md

 ### Intro

-This article will walk through the steps required to create a Cloudfront function to handle redirecting trailing slash URIs to non-trailing slash equivelants on your S3 hosted 11ty website.
+This article will walk through the steps required to create a Cloudfront function to handle redirecting trailing slash URIs to non-trailing slash equivalents on your S3 hosted 11ty website.

 ### Background
 Several years ago we published our website at Si Novi using a hand-balled static site generator we built for ourselves, and deployed it to S3 with Cloudfront used for caching and routing our A record from Route 53.

-For this old website we wanted to strip trailing slashes on URLs, so `https://example.com/articles/some-article` instead of `https://example.com/articles/some-article/`, peronsal preference I guess.
+For this old website we wanted to strip trailing slashes on URLs, so `https://example.com/articles/some-article` instead of `https://example.com/articles/some-article/`, personal preference I guess.

 Anyway, to achieve this [we used a Lamda@Edge function to handle the redirects](https://sinovi.uk/articles/static-website-url-optimisation-with-aws-serverless) for us - 301 redirecting from the trailing slash URI to the non-trailing slash URI - something we'd long achieved using `.htaccess` on an Apache server.